$p$-adic Gross-Zagier formula at critical slope and a conjecture of Perrin-Riou: Introduction

 \begin{remark} Only in this remark, $\underline{\bf{h}}$ denotes a primitive Hida family of tame level $N$ and $U_p$-eigenvalue $\bbalpha$.
 We let $h$ denote its specialization to weight $2r$; suppose $h$ is old at $p$ and let us write $\alpha$ for the $U_p$-eigenvalue on $h$.
-In this situation, Nekov\'a\v{r} in \cite[I.5.10]{NekovarGZ} constructed a two-variable $p$-adic $L$-function associated to $h$.
-We let $L_p^{\rm Nek}(h_{/K},s)$ denote its restriction to cyclotomic characters.
+In this situation, Nekov\'a\v{r} in \cite[I.5.10]{NekovarGZ} constructed a two-variable $p$-adic $L$-function $L_p(h\otimes K,\,\cdot\,)$ associated to $h$.
+We let

+denote its restriction to cyclotomic characters, where as above, $\eta$ is a Dirichlet character of $p$-power order and conductor.